CPP API Manual

 Opening and closing a camera

 A camera must be opened to control it and to capture images.
-Call Camera::Open with the camera list entry of your choice, or use function VmbSystem::OpenCameraByID with the ID of the camera.
+Call Camera::Open with the camera list entry of your choice, or use the function VmbSystem::OpenCameraByID with the ID of the camera.
 In both cases, also provide the desired access mode for the camera.

 The API provides several access modes: